Trapdoor spider fact sheet | Field of Mars EEC

 What are trapdoor spiders?

 Trapdoor spider with two main body parts, eight legs and visible fangs at the front of its head.
-Trapdoor spider
+A trapdoor spider.

 Fast facts – Trapdoor spiders